sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/5-Relational-Calculus/1-Tuple-Relational-Calculus-I.md

    Set difference - this is also easy, but a little tricky, so we want to write conditions on t, but don't want false conditions to be returned ..., so use a local variable for checking.
 This is needed since anything t interacts with (i.e. belongs to here) gets returned.
 Alternatively, "not belongs to" is also fine.
 But the previous is a little more clear.
    ![](../../../../assets/1-Tuple-Relational-Calculus-I-image-8-bb0f4323.jpg)
 7. Difference - see above
 8. Projection-Selection combination with a condition.
-The important part - here the condition is on a relation (bought), and since want all satisfiers, it's like a cartesian-product (or join, anything).
+The important part - here the condition is on a relation (bought), and since want all satisfiers, it's like a cartesian-product (or join, anything is ok).
 So in TRC, consider all possibilities, and filter out where cid matches.
 The simple part - we need to find only CustId, so projection, in TRC, just use that inside the nested attribute on t, and only that will be returned.
    ![](../../../../assets/1-Tuple-Relational-Calculus-I-image-9-bb0f4323.jpg)

 ## Formulae/eqns in predicate logic